Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Conclusion

 \section{Conclusion}

 A second-order asymptotic preserving BGK solver was presented and evaluated on various test cases and in different regimes.
-Although the performances are similar to pre-existing DVM schemes such as DUGKS, the main advantage of ED-DVM is that all operations on distribution functions ensure the positivity of every term.
-This feature, combined to the asymptotic preserving and second-order properties reached without introducing implicit steps in the final algorithm, allows for a straightforward correspondence between high accuracy deterministic and stochastic schemes.
+Although the performances are similar to pre-existing DVM schemes such as DUGKS, the main advantage of ED-DVM is that all operations corresponding to the relaxation of the distribution function ensure the positivity of every term.
+This feature, combined to the asymptotic preserving and second-order properties reached without introducing implicit steps in the final algorithm, allows for a straightforward correspondence between high accuracy deterministic and stochastic schemes, now both available in the open-source simulation framework PICLas.

 While the ED-DVM has the usual advantages inherent to DVMs compared to particle solvers when it comes to low-velocity near-continuum flows, its particle adaptation presented in~\citet{pfeiffer2022exponential} can become more efficient in rarefied and high-speed regimes.
 In order to fully benefit from the efficiency of the exponential differencing approach, a coupling between the two solvers, either in velocity or physical space, would be valuable as future development.
 Besides, the ED-DVM could be extended to simulate molecular gases or more costly cases with better optimized velocity grids.
+PICLas' new DVM module, validated here on one and two-dimensional test cases but already allowing for full 3D simulations, could then be applied to the study of more complex flows~\cite{baranger2014locally,zhao2024interaction}.